chili-epfl/collab-react-components/demos/collab-form/README.md

 In this demo, data is not persisted.
-To persist data, run a Mongo server and initialize use id in `collab-web-forms` as follows (for example):
+To persist data, run a Mongo server and initialize use id in `collab-react-components` as follows (for example):

 ```javascript
 const MongoClient = require('mongodb').MongoClient;